Jozef Božetech Klemens

-Jozef Božetech Klemens (8 March 1817, Liptószentmiklós – 17 January 1883, Vienna) was a Slovak portrait painter, sculptor, photographer, inventor and naturalist.
-He chose his middle name, after an 11th Century painter and sculptor who was the last abbot of Sázava Monastery.
+Jozef Božetech Klemens (8 March 1817 – 17 January 1883) was a Slovak portrait painter, sculptor, photographer, inventor and naturalist.
+He chose his middle name, after an 11th-century painter and sculptor who was the last abbot of Sázava Monastery.

 Life and work

-His father was a saddler and carriage maker from Kladsko.
+He was born in Liptovský Mikuláš.
+His father was a saddler and carriage maker from Kłodzko.
 His artistic talent was first displayed by painting pictures on his father's coaches.
 He became an assistant at a printing shop owned by Gašpar Fejérpataky-Belopotocký, a Slovak patriot and cultural figure, who used his influence to promote Klemens' education.
 In 1837, upon the recommendations of Karel Slavoj Amerling and Father Václav Štulc, he was admitted to the Academy of Fine Arts, Prague for a trial period.
 He studied there from 1838 to 1843, attending science and technology lectures as well as his art classes.